Did you purchase a product online from Amazon? You may have overpaid.

 - 80% of Amazon’s third-party sellers also sell their products on other online retail websites that compete with the Amazon.com platform, most commonly on eBay, their own websites, or via Walmart.

-- Almost half of Amazon’s third-party sellers, generate 81 to 100% of their revenues from sales on the Amazon.com platform.
+- Almost half of Amazon’s third-party sellers, generate 81 to 100% of their revenues from sales on the Amazon.com platform, according to the filed lawsuit.

 ABOUT AMAZON'S "FAIR PRICING" POLICY

-Amazon's restrictions on sellers using its platform included restrictions on the price of products offered for sale on the seller's channels, or its affiliates' channels, or physical stores, meaning if a retailer listed an item for sale on Amazon's Marketplace for a certain price, they were barred from changing that price anywhere else, including on their own website, or in their own physical stores.
-This gives Amazon an unprecedented control over pricing beyond its own platform.
-We believe this violates antitrust laws and harms consumers by artificially setting prices.
+Amazon's alleged restrictions on sellers using its platform include restrictions on the price of products offered for sale on the seller's channels, or its affiliates' channels, or physical stores.
+This means if a retailer lists an item for sale on Amazon's Marketplace for a certain price, they are allegedly barred from changing that price anywhere else, including on their own website, or in their own physical stores.
+According to the lawsuit, this gives Amazon an unprecedented control over pricing beyond its own platform.
+We believe this may violate antitrust laws and harm consumers by artificially setting prices.

-Even though it is under investigation by the FTC, Amazon continues to enforce this policy under its “fair pricing” provision, which severely penalizes sellers who offer lower prices outside the Amazon.com platform.
-Amazon’s “fair pricing” policy states that “Amazon regularly monitors the prices of items on our marketplaces,” and that if it sees “pricing practices” on the Amazon.com platform “that harm[] customer trust, Amazon can remove the Buy Box [i.e., the coveted one-click-to-buy button] remove the offer, suspend the ship option" or suspend or terminate selling privileges.
+Even though it is under investigation by the FTC, attorneys say Amazon may continue to enforce this policy under its “fair pricing” provision, which allegedly severely penalizes sellers who offer lower prices outside the Amazon.com platform.
+Amazon’s “fair pricing” policy states that “Amazon regularly monitors the prices of items on our marketplaces,” and that if it sees “pricing practices” on the Amazon.com platform “that harm[] customer trust, Amazon can remove the Buy Box [i.e., the coveted one-click-to-buy button], remove the offer, suspend the ship option" or suspend or terminate selling privileges.

 One of the pricing practices Amazon identifies as “harmful” to customer trust is “[s]etting a price on a product or service that is significantly higher than recent prices offered on or off Amazon."
 Under the “fair pricing” provision, “[a]ny single product or multiple products packages must have a price that is equal to or lower than the price of the same item being sold by the seller on other sites or virtual marketplaces."
-This effectively gives Amazon control over a massive share of retail pricing, through a horizontal price fixing scheme in violation of federal antitrust laws, and also drives up pricing on its own website.
+Plaintiffs say this effectively gives Amazon control over a massive share of retail pricing, through alleged horizontal price-fixing in violation of federal antitrust laws, and also drives up pricing on its own website, according to the filed lawsuit.

 YOUR CONSUMER RIGHTS

-The lawsuit seeks reimbursement for the illegal price increases pushed onto Amazon customers.
-Hagens Berman believes that those who unknowingly paid high prices for online purchases deserve compensation for Amazon's greed and wrongdoing.
+The lawsuit seeks reimbursement for alleged illegal price increases pushed onto consumers.
+Hagens Berman believes those who may have unknowingly paid high prices for online purchases deserve compensation.

-We believe millions of consumers overpaid for online purchases on Amazon.com because Amazon prevents its third-party sellers from competing on price outside its platform.
-Even when it costs sellers less, (when the seller sells directly to consumers on its own website or at a lower fee on eBay) sellers are contractually barred or severely penalized from passing on these savings to their customers.
+Hagens Berman attorneys allege millions of consumers overpaid for online purchases on Amazon.com because Amazon prevents its third-party sellers from competing on price outside its platform.
+According to the lawsuit, even when it costs sellers less, (when the seller sells directly to consumers on its own website or at a lower fee on eBay) sellers are allegedly contractually barred or severely penalized from passing on these savings to their customers.

 TOP CONSUMER RIGHTS FIRM